mj-xmr/monero-mrl-mj/decoy/README.md

 - New unit tests shall be written, that cover the happy path and edge cases of the decoy algorithm
 - The nevralgic parts of the system shall be first experimentally probed and the results shall be gathered
-- An alternative Python (or R) implementation shall be prepared, since Python offers many statistical analysis and visualization tools.
+- An alternative Python implementation shall be prepared, since Python offers many statistical analysis and visualization tools.
 The correspondence between this and the original implementation shall be confirmed via the Kolmogorov-Smirnov test
+- Based on the Python implementation, and R implementation shall be created and its results are confirmed via the same statistical tests
-- With the Python implementation at hand, a mathematical expression of the decoy algo shall be derived
+- With the R implementation at hand, a mathematical expression of the decoy algo shall be derived

 ## Results

+Except for the last point, namely the mathematical expression, the research project already delivers satisfying results.

+## Visualization

 ### Gamma pickers
 Comparison of the final Gamma Picker's result.
 The differences may result at least from the different random samplers chosen in both implementations.